AdobeDocs/platform-learn.en/help/platform/destinations/target/activate-segments-and-profile-attributes.md

 jira: KT-13140
 ---

-# Share segments and profile attributes
+# Activate segments and profile attributes

-Learn how to share segments and profile attributes from Adobe Real-Time Customer Data Platform to Adobe Target to display real-time personalized content in your websites, mobile apps, and other digital properties.
+Learn how to activate segments and profile attributes from Adobe Real-Time Customer Data Platform to Adobe Target to display real-time personalized content in your websites, mobile apps, and other digital properties.
 For more information, see the [Activate audience data to profile request destinations documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-profile-request-destinations.html).

 >[!IMPORTANT]
 >